Rustem/toptal-blog-celery-toy-ex/celery_uncovered/toyex/README.rst

     ...

-You also can test it with passing a kwarg `ref_date`.
+You also can test it by passing a kwarg `ref_date`.
 Task will fetch only repositories created after referred date:

 .. code-block:: python